Alexander Gottlieb Baumgarten: Reception

+Baumgarten receives a thorough and sustained treatment as one of the precedent thinkers to Kant in the seminar of Martin Heidegger in the summer semester of 1933, and in the winter semester of 1933-1934.

 Metaphysics

 For many years, Kant used Baumgarten's Metaphysica as a handbook or manual for his lectures on that topic.
 Georg Friedrich Meier translated the Metaphysics from Latin to German, an endeavour which – according to Meier – Baumgarten himself had planned, but could not find the time to execute.